IainStevenson/docker.multi.service.reverse.proxy/readme.md

 - Edit your hosts file as described in 'Fictional Domain'.
 Once that change is saved its active immediately.
 - Press F5.

-If you get build issues perform one or maye more build / clean solution runs and try again before checking anything else.
+If you get build issues perform one or more build / clean solution runs and try again before checking anything else.

 Depending on your network speed, the first build run may take a while if none of the docker layer dependencies are not already in your docker cache.